Signed in as:

 SecsSeconds

 This episode aired this morning.
-You can listen to it at S3E38 on your favorite podcast.
+You can listen to it at S4E23 on your favorite podcast.

-Our more than 125 podcast guests who have helped us interpret news and current events N through the perspective of history are scholars from these and many other prestigious institutions:
+Our more than 150 podcast guests who have helped us interpret news and current events through the perspective of history are scholars from these and many other prestigious institutions:

-Oxford, Yale, Harvard, MIT, Stanford, Hoover Institution, Princeton University, the Atlantic Council, Duke, Northwestern Law, Vanderbilt University, US Naval War College, Air University, Marine Corp University, UVA, Johns Hopkins, Cornell, NYU, Rice, Vanderbilt University, University of Chicago, Colgate University, UC Berkeley, UCSF, USC, Hebrew University of Jerusalem, the Israel Democracy Institute, University of Aberdeen, University of Navarra, University of Seville, Helsinki University, Diego Portales University (Chile), Lund University (Sweden), Near East University (Turkey), the Free University of Berlin, The Wall Street Journal, and many others.
+Oxford, Yale, Harvard, MIT, Stanford, Hoover Institution, Quincy Institute for Responsible Statecraft, Princeton University, the Atlantic Council, Duke, Northwestern Law, Vanderbilt University, US Naval War College, Air Command and Staff College, Marine Corp University, UVA, Johns Hopkins, Cornell, NYU, Rice, Vanderbilt University, University of Chicago, Colgate University, UC Berkeley, UCSF, USC, Hebrew University of Jerusalem, the Israel Democracy Institute, University of Aberdeen, University of Navarra, University of Seville, Helsinki University, Diego Portales University (Chile), Lund University (Sweden), Near East University (Turkey), the Free University of Berlin, The Wall Street Journal, and many others.

-Our guests are current and former senior reporters at The Wall Street Journal, former White House advisors and other high-ranking government officials.
+Our guests include Pulitzer Prize winners, current and former senior reporters at The Wall Street Journal, former White House advisors and other high-ranking government officials.
 Many have testified in Congressional hearings and others frequently contribute to major media outlets and widely read publications, ranging from the BBC, NPR, PBS and CNN to The Wall Street Journal and The New York Times.

 Hey there Newspeelers,